edinburgh-napier/set09121/labs/lab1/build_setup.md

 target_link_libraries(PRACTICAL_1 sfml-graphics)
 ```

-While that may look foreign, you can generally guess at what every line does.
-The good news is I'll provide all the CMake code you will need.
+While that may look odd, you can generally guess at what every line does.
+The good news is we'll provide all the CMake code you will need.
+**Having said that, it is useful to understand it, so you can debug it!**

+### 2021 Special: Downloading CMake
+Again, we have CMake installed in D2, but you'll need to get it for your own machine.
+You can go get the latest version at [https://cmake.org/](https://cmake.org/).

+**Make sure you have it installed, before continuing!**

 ### Creating the Solution, with CMake
 If you are unfamiliar with CMake UI; Follow [This guide](https://github.com/edinburgh-napier/aux_guides/blob/master/cmake_guide.pdf)